New packaging technique for ultimate freshness, better than vacuum pack!

 Our second Glass-Packed coffee, organic wild-grown Papua New Guinea coffee is a truly exceptional bean with a great story to go with it (see below).
 This year's crop blew us away with its richness and layered complexity, and our special Harlequin roast captures the full range of the beans' potential.
 It really deserves the glass treatment.

-Strong, durable Ball Mason jar packed with 12 oz Harlequin Papua New Guinea whole bean coffee regularly $16.
-Also see new 8 ounce bottle, $8.95.
+Strong, durable Ball Mason jar packed with 8 oz or 12 oz Harlequin Papua New Guinea whole bean coffee.
+Great gift!